-When you hear “diversify your portfolio,” what do you think?
-No, I’m not talking about photos or your artwork.
+When you hear “diversify your finances,” what do you think?
 When it comes to your finances, do you know where your money is?
 Are all of your eggs in one basket or are you confused about what to do because everyone has advice for you?
 Invest in real estate, buy gold, 401K, IRAs, don’t rely on social security; it can seem overwhelming to know just how “diverse” you should be.

 Many of us try to do the right things.
 We sign up for our company’s 401K when we are hired.
 Those deductions are taken out of our paychecks before we ever even see it, so it is easy to sometimes just forget about it and trust that whomever our company has in charge knows what they are doing.
 But, is that enough?
 And what if you don’t work for a company that offers a 401K?
 How should you ensure you are making smart choices spreading your earnings around?